DaniXmir/GlassVr/README.md

 5. wireless?

-	option 1. find a way to stream the "headset window" to your phone
+	option 1. find a way to stream the "headset window" to your phone, Parsec could work

 	option 2. search "wireless hdmi 120hz" on amazon/aliexpress